 Lemala Kuria Hills

 Located close to the Kenyan border in the north of the Serengeti, the Lemala Kuria Hills Lodge takes “glamping” to a whole new level.
-Comprised of 15 luxury glass-sided tents, each suite has its own balcony and small plunge pool.
-The property also features a larger shared pool, a welcoming firepit, and sun-drenched “kopjes,” an African term for small, rocky hills.
+Comprising 15 glass-sided luxurious safari tents, each suite has its own balcony and small plunge pool.
+The property also features a larger shared pool, a welcoming fire pit, and sun-drenched “kopjes,” an African term for small, rocky hills.
 A separate tent offers an extensive menu of massage and spa treatments.

 The lodge has a unique location, as it is located directly within the main wildebeest migration route.
 Incredible animal sightings here are all but guaranteed.